-These are two of the many tree sculptures carved after Hurricane Ike destroyed thousands of trees on the island.
-There are two separate sculptures at this location; “The Geisha” created by artist James Phillips and “Sister Angels” created by artist Dayle Lewis.
+This is of the many tree sculptures carved after Hurricane Ike destroyed thousands of trees on the island.
+“The Geisha” was created by artist James Phillips.

 ‘The Geisha’ represents the homeowners love for the Orient and is a reminder of many trips to Japan.
 She is facing west to represent the direction you need to travel to get to Japan.